 You can’t come to Antigua and NOT take advantage of the dozens of coffee shops.

-Not only can you enjoy a fresh cup of Guatemala coffee, but you can also stay for a while and slip out your laptop to get some work done.
+Not only can you enjoy a fresh cup of Guatemala coffee, but you can also hang out for a while or work on your laptop.

 Here are some of our favorite coffee shops with wifi in Antigua Guatemala: